Skip to main content

 5. An offence under this Article is classified as a grave offence.

-6. A person convicted of an offence under this Article is liable to any combination of the following sanctions, in accordance with Article 10:
+6. A person convicted of an offence under this Article is liable to the following sanctions, in accordance with Article 10:

 1. A fine of not less than $50,000 and not exceeding $500,000.